 You, too, can be a Hometown Champion and help us diversify the meetings we host in Grand Rapids.
 If you are affiliated with a regional or national organization that our experienced sales team can help bring to Grand Rapids, please contact Nancy Ruppert at (616) 233-3549 or email@example.com.

-If you enjoyed this update and look forward to reading about other developments and projects that have a positive impact on our community, subscribe to the Rapid Exchange blog.
+If you enjoyed this update and look forward to reading about other developments and projects that have a positive impact on our community, sign up for the Friends of GR quarterly newsletter.
 We enjoy sharing what we do with you.